1. Is the Coastal Ride a good choice for new riders?

 15. What if someone needs to reach me in case of an emergency?

-Should someone need to reach you in case of an emergency, they may call the Rider Services number at 919-724-0299 (not active until Thursday before the ride).
-Additional emergency numbers will be listed on your route cue sheets and on the route maps.
+Should someone need to reach you in case of an emergency, they may call the Rider Services number.
+This number will be listed on your route cue sheets and on the route maps.

 16. How do I cancel my registration?